 The training course will pilot face to face /online learning to provide practical skills required to set up the social enterprise to market crafts.

-A short-course for trainers & blended mobilities for young people will be held during the project .
+A short course for trainers & blended mobilities for young people was held during the project.

-All partners will send one staff member to joint-staff training course in Hemel Hempstead (UK).
-The individuals attending will have responsibility for delivery of Social Enterprise learning course to eight young people in their locality.
+All partners sent one staff member to joint-staff training course in Hemel Hempstead (UK).
+The individuals who attended had responsibility for delivery of Social Enterprise learning course to eight young people in their locality.

-The first Blended Youth Mobility will take place in Merthyr Tydfil (UK).
-The two young people per country will meet with their sending partner to discuss the learning in O3 and how it can be used to improve O4 delivery.
-It will include a dimension of team building exercises alongside the project learning activities, with the latter including visits to traditional crafts and local markets.
-The blended mobility will be physical – attendance in person by participants in UK and participating in the planned activities and virtual – through sharing the traditional craft skill videos prior and participating prior and after through social media networks.
+The first Blended Youth Mobility took place in Merthyr Tydfil (UK).
+The two young people per country met with their sending partner to discuss the learning in O3 and how it could be used to improve O4 delivery.
+It included a dimension of team building exercises alongside the project learning activities, while the latter included visits to traditional crafts and local markets.
+The blended mobility was physical – attendance in person by participants in UK and participating in the planned activities and virtual – through sharing the traditional craft skill videos prior and participating prior and after through social media networks.

-The second Blended Youth Mobility will take place in Romania.
-Two young people per country and partner trainer will discuss their experiences and share what worked well and what could have been better in O4 pilot of the Social Enterprise course developed in O3.
-The places for this course will be allocated as recognition of achievement by the young person.
-We will use non-formal learning methods to maximise the learning shared from project participation and will provide opportunity to create additional content for the project outputs.
+The second Blended Youth Mobility took place in Romania.
+Two young people per country and partner trainer discussed their experiences and shared what worked well and what could have been better in O4 pilot of the Social Enterprise course developed in O3.
+The places for this course were allocated as recognition of achievement by the young person.
+We used non-formal learning methods to maximise the learning shared from project participation and provided opportunity to create additional content for the project outputs.

-Country level Multiplier Events will raise awareness / contribute to dissemination.
+Country level Multiplier Events raised awareness / contributed to dissemination.

-Using social enterprise as youth work tool & sharing traditions can be achieved at national level.
-Research on social entrepreneurship will be used as tool for transnational learning and good practice transfer, specially from countries where it is well developed towards the other countries.
+Using social enterprise as youth work tool & sharing traditions was achieved at national level.
+Research on social entrepreneurship was used as tool for transnational learning and good practice transfer, specially from countries where it is well developed towards the other countries.